Wherever you are on your academic journey, be it starting or returning to college, we've got the flexible student loan for you.

 The Credit Union – For You.
 Not For Profit

 The maximum interest rate which a credit union can charge is 12% (12.68% APR)*.
-In practice, most credit unions have student loan interest rates which are significantly lower than that.
-And not only that, many credit unions offer a loan interest rebate at the end of the year, making credit union loans even more appealing.
-Please check with your local credit union for further details.
+Most credit unions have loan interest rates which are significantly lower than that and offer a loan interest rebate at the end of the year.
+Why not try our new loan calculator tool below to see how much a car loan could cost you.

 How do I apply for a Student Loan?

 All credit unions are different but many will allow you to apply online or over the phone with many offering quick approval times - for more information and tips on how to get a student loan from the credit union, click here.

 If you are already a member of a credit union, contact your credit union today, or to submit a personal loan enquiry to your local or workplace credit union, please click on the Loan Enquiry link below.